 Students are encouraged to choose their own topics and text types for a variety of authentic purposes.

 Students use the writing process, moving back and forth through different stages of the process at their own pace.
 It is not unusual to find some students drafting ideas in a writer’s notebook while others are publishing a finished piece.

 Conferencing is done during independent writing.

-Sharing takes place during the last 5 or 10 minutes of the workshop.
+Sharing often takes place during the last 5 or 10 minutes of the workshop.

 We want students to see themselves as writers.
 And writers want to be published.
 Therefore it is important to find ways to publish student writing.
 Whether student’s are creating their own hand-written books, or using technology to create more sophisticated texts, the publishing process is a powerful motivator.